yogesh-hacker/MediaVanced/README.md

   <img src="https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=blue"/>
 </p>

-> Media Vanced is a Library or Tool
+> Media Vanced is a sleek collection of Python scripts designed to effortlessly extract streaming or media links from various websites.
+Lightweight and blazing-fast, it can be seamlessly integrated as a library or used as a standalone tool.
+Its versatility extends across multiple programming languages.
+Experience its real-time prowess in the Hack Flix Android app.
+With support for numerous websites, Media Vanced redefines media accessibility.
+Discover more [here](https://yogesh-hacker.github.io/yogesh-hacker/App).